kalepail/stellar-quest-bounties/bounties/level-2/✅-stellar-lab-improve-reorder-ux.md

 # Operation Reorder improvement for Stellar Laboratory

+**✅ This bounty has been completed as is no longer available for hunting ✅**

 | Hunter | Agent
 | :- | :-
 | 550 XLM | 3 Credits